 Tito’s Handmade Vodka, an Austin-based vodka producer, has long been a supporter of the LGBTQ community.
 Tito’s supports hundreds of nonprofits annually via the company’s Love, Tito’s philanthropy team.
 One of the first nonprofits that Tito worked with over two decades ago was Project Transitions, an Austin-based organization dedicated to serving people with HIV and AIDS.

 Chipotle is celebrating Pride in perhaps my all-time favorite way with giggle-inducing “¿Homo Estás?” t-shirts.
-In addition to making me full out LOL, the Mexican fast-casual chain is donating a portion of proceeds to The Trevor Project, and hosting fundraisers for LGBT nonprofits across the country.
-You can purchase them here.
+In addition to making me full out belly-laugh, the Mexican fast-casual chain has donated to The Trevor Project, and hosts fundraisers for LGBT nonprofits across the country.

 Shake Shack is bringing back the beloved cake batter and sprinkle-bedazzled Pride Shake, and committing $25,000 to The Trevor Project, the world’s largest suicide prevention and crisis intervention organization for LGBTQ young people.

 Goose Island‘s 312 Dry-Hopped beer can is wrapped in an iridescent label this year, reflecting back every color of the rainbow.
 The Chicago brewery is giving $1 for every can sold to Project Fierce Chicago, a grassroots initiative to create transitional housing for homeless LGBTQ+ young adults.

 Tank Garage Winery released “Love & Pride” to celebrate pride.
 The edgy wine producer has committed to contributing at least $7,500 of the proceeds from “Love & Pride” to LGBTQ Connection via Tank Cares.

 Watch: Pride Conversation with Libby Willis & Bill Clark of MeMe’s Diner in Brooklyn